DOMRenderer #

 DOMRenderer is the standard renderer for browser applications.
 It extends the base Renderer class with DOM-specific behavior:

-The renderer validates that the root is a DOM element node and will throw if you pass the document, body, head, or documentElement directly (with a warning).
+The renderer validates that the root is a DOM element node and will throw a TypeError if the root is not an element node.
+It will also log a warning if you render into the document, body, head, or documentElement directly.

 import {DOMRenderer} from "@b9g/crank/dom";